The TENSFor pain relief

 The treatment is effective on its own and is also a useful complement to other pharmacological and physical treatments.

-TENS acts on the release mechanism of endorphins (the body's natural opiates), which foster well-being and pain relief throughout the body.
+TENS acts on the release mechanism of endorphins (the body's natural opiates), which foster well-being, quality sleep and pain relief throughout the body.

 The treatment aims to improve the muscle function and quality of one or more normally innervated muscles.